BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 #### Button Presses

-Another unique feature of Remote Control is the ability to send long and short button presses to the associated modules.
+Another unique feature of Remote Control is the ability to send long and short button presses to the associated modules, imitating a button press on the hardware itself.

 Simply specify the module, the button, and the type of press you would like: